Emergent BioSolutions: BioThrax

 The main buyer of BioThrax is the U.S. Centers for Disease Control and Prevention (CDC).
 The CDC buys BioThrax for the Strategic National Stockpile (SNS).
 The government uses the SNS to protect the public in the event of a national emergency like a terrorist attack.
 As of December 2016, Emergent has a $911 million contract with the CDC for BioThrax.
 The BioThrax vaccines will go to the SNS.
 The contract will supply around 29.4 million doses of the vaccine.
 Additionally, the Biomedical Advanced Research and Development Authority (BARDA) released a notice of intent to purchase around $100 million of BioThrax for the SNS in 2017.

 Emergent submitted an application to the FDA for use of a large facility in Lansing, Michigan to produce BioThrax.
 On June 21, 2016, Emergent announced that it had moved a step forward in the process: the FDA completed the pre-approval phase of its inspection.
 A company facilities in Canton, Massachusetts was cited by the FDA in 2017 for failing to eliminate low levels of mold and yeast detected in the plant.
 The vaccine-vial filling Camden facility in Baltimore was cited for failure to conduct routine audits in 2018.
 In April, 2020, the FDA cited the Bayview facility in Baltimore for insufficient employee training, lack of electronic data security, and failure to investigate "data integrity concerns".

 The New York Times reported in March 2021 that the US government had spent nearly a quarter of a billion dollars annually, nearly half of its budget to maintain the Strategic National Stockpile, to purchase BioThrax from Emergent during the preceding decade.
 In 2020, the government paid Emergent US$626 million.
 The report indicated that these purchases depleted funds needed to purchase vaccines and other supplies to respond to COVID-19 or other pandemics, despite prior warnings about the spending.

 Narcan

-The early 21st century set in motion the US opioid epidemic, "the most serious and most important public health crisis today", according to the Mayo Clinic Proceedings.
-Nasal spray naloxone, trade name "Narcan", use has increased markedly during the opioid emergency.
-The epidemic is measured in overdose deaths, and also is seen in a downturn in overall health and the population's sense of well-being.
-Increased employment of naloxone such as Narcan among first responders and the public as a whole has reduced mortality, but recidivism is high.
-The US Opioid Epidemic has intensified the need for and continued use of Narcan to save those suffering from overdoses.
-The number of opioid deaths in the US doubled from 2010 to 2016 to 42,249 according to the FDA.